ngkore/docs/ebpf/building-ebpf-based-l4-load-balancer.md

 This is precisely where eBPF’s **XDP (eXpress Data Path)** technology is uniquely suited, offering a programmable, high-speed load balancing mechanism that significantly alleviates these issues.

-## Enter XDP: The NIC's Personal Bouncer
+## XDP Serving as the NIC’s Personal Bouncer

 XDP functions as an intelligent gatekeeper, intercepting incoming packets immediately after reception by the Network Interface Card (NIC) driver.
 This early intervention prevents packets from traversing the entire kernel network stack and allows for instantaneous forwarding decisions.